Expanding Apprenticeship to Opportunity Youth

 Visit JFF’s Center for Apprenticeship & Work-Based Learning

-In the first 12 months after the project launched in June 2019, JFF registered 108 opportunity youth apprentices with several organizations, including the Virginia L. Grant Foundation, Independent Electrical Contractors Chesapeake (IEC), Finishing Trades Institute of the Upper Midwest, United Way of Greater Atlanta, Communities in Schools of Philadelphia, Construction Laborers Training Center, and Construction Careers Foundation.
+Since the project launched in June 2019, JFF has registered more than 400 opportunity youth apprentices with several organizations, including the Virginia L. Grant Foundation, Independent Electrical Contractors Chesapeake (IEC), Finishing Trades Institute of the Upper Midwest, United Way of Greater Atlanta, Communities in Schools of Philadelphia, Construction Laborers Training Center, and Construction Careers Foundation.

 JFF also registered six apprenticeship programs with the Loop Lab, Anne Arundel Workforce Development Corporation, and Goodwill of North Georgia.